Parker Water & Sanitation District provides both drinking water and wastewater services to our customers.

 Drinking water is regulated by federal and state agencies operating under the 1974 Safe Drinking Water Act.
 PWSD tests its water for more than 130 substances, including bacteria, minerals, pesticides, and microorganisms.

-PWSD’s two wastewater treatment plants make use of advanced water treatment technologies to remove pollutants.
+PWSD’s two wastewater treatment plants use advanced water treatment technologies to remove pollutants.

-The wastewater plants are designed to remove not only conventional pollutants, but also algae-promoting nutrients such as nitrogen and phosphorus.
+The wastewater plants are designed to remove conventional pollutants and algae-promoting nutrients such as nitrogen and phosphorus.
 The removal is accomplished by the biological process (activated sludge) and the use of Advanced Water Treatment Filters.